darnstrom/daqp/docs/docs/settings.md

 |-6|Initial working set overdetermined|

 ## Constraint classification
-The type of a constraint is classified through an integer value (called sense), where the bits in this integer encodes different properties:
+The type of a constraint is classified through an integer value (called sense), where the bits in this integer encode different properties:

 |Value| Classification|Description
 |:-:|:-------|:--|